LuisMCota/Spotfinder/README.md

-# Business Information Finder
+# SpotFinder (Business Information Finder)
-Welcome to the Business Information Finder repository!
+Welcome to the Spotfinder repository!
 This web application is designed to assist users in finding general information about businesses located within a specified area.
 By utilizing the powerful "Places" API from Google Cloud, users can gather crucial data to aid in their decision-making process regarding potential business ventures.

 ## Features
 Location-based Search: Users can specify a location or area of interest to retrieve information about businesses in that vicinity.